-This course will provide an analysis of society based on the interrelationships between these three factors and their influence on our social structure and behavior.
+(including LGBTQ++) and their influence on our social structure and behavior.
 There will be special focus on the ways in which any type of minority status impacts the social experience and the definition of personal and cultural roles.
-Both historical and contemporary perspectives will be explored through selected articles and films.
-Prepared and thoughtful discussion will be integral to the student's experience.
+Both historical and contemporary perspectives will be explored through selected articles and multimedia.
+Prepared and thoughtful discussions will be integral to the student's experience.